benduong2001/benduong2001.github.io/food_recommendation.md

 ![](images/images_food_recommendation/restaurant_embedding_gyro.png)

 * From this, each review was preprocessed, filtered of any non-alphanumeric characters, tokenized, and filtered of any words that didn't exist in the bag-of-words.
 * Then for each restaurant, all of the remaining words for each review they are associated with are turned into a Word2Vec vector using the custom-trained Word2Vec model from earlier, then re-weighted by TF-IDF, and averaged column-wise.
 The exact same process is done for each user.

-### Image Recognition with Pre-trained VGGNET16
+### **Image Recognition with Pre-trained VGGNET16**

 * Some of the reviews comes with images of the food submitted by the users; this could be fed through a pre-trained VGGNET16 convolutional neural network, which then labels the object in the image, outputting the most likely possible words it might be.
 These words are attached to the text review as though it was part of the review.
 * The python code accomodates this procedure, but was switched off for the baseline model since it's quite computationally costly.

-### **Unsupervised ML: Grouping Apart the Restaurants and Users with K-Means Clustering**
+### **Unsupervised ML: Dividing the Restaurants and Users into Distinct Sub-groups with K-Means Clustering**

 * After doing this, each restaurant and each user should have its own vector representation; This can be mapped to 2D scatterplots (made with TSNE): each point in space on the left scatterplot is a restaurant, while on the right are users.
 * Furthermore, it is possible to group up the vector representations.

 ![](images/images_food_recommendation/uncolored_embeddings_scatterplot_.png)

-* By using k-means clustering, I found a way to group the restaurants based on the textual content of the reviews written about it, and group the users by the textual content of the reviews they've written.
+* By using k-means clustering, I found a separate the restaurants into distinct sub-groups based on the textual content of the reviews written about it, and do the same for users.

 ![](images/images_food_recommendation/colored_embeddings_scatterplot_.png)

-* While this is not necessary, it would be insightful to actually see what kinds of groups these mean for restaurants and users.
-Using TF-IDF on the words that show up in each group's collection of reviews, the leading keywords are extracted.
-Examples are shown
+* While this is not necessary, it would be insightful to actually see if there's any actual meaningfulness in the sub-groups that was automatically created by the K-means clustering. mean for restaurants and users.
+The "most distinctive" keywords" of each sub-group was extracted, using TF-IDF.

 ![](images/images_food_recommendation/keywords_business.png)

 ![](images/images_food_recommendation/keywords_users.png)

-* The overarching direction of this project is to connect user-types to restaurant-types.
-For example, restaurants of Group 4 tends to make desserts (sweets, confectionery, pastries), and user-group 0 tends to eat mostly desserts.
+* The overarching direction of this project is to connect user sub-groups to restaurant sub-groups.
+For example, restaurant-group 4 tends to make desserts (sweets, confectionery, pastries), and user-group 0 tends to eat mostly desserts.
-* **In other words, we are grouping up restaurants by the food they serve, and grouping up the restaurant-goers by the food they review, and hoping that a one-to-one correspondence (if it even exists) becomes visible between restaurant-types and customer-types in terms of food.** This would allow us to recommend the dessert-lovers (as seen above in group 0) to the dessert restaurants (as seen above in group 4). ...And recommend Italian food lovers to Italian restaurants, and etc.
+* **In other words, we are grouping up restaurants by the food they serve, and grouping up the restaurant-goers by the food they review, and hoping that a one-to-one correspondence (if it even exists) becomes visible between restaurant-types and customer-types in terms of food.** This would allow us to recommend the dessert-lovers (as seen above in user-group 0) to the dessert restaurants (as seen above in restaurant-group 4) ...and recommend Italian food lovers to Italian restaurants, seafood-lovers to seafood restaurants, and etc.
-* To see more examples of these restaurant/user "groups" and their "most identifiable keywords", scroll to the [bottom half of the visualization notebook in the github repo](https://github.com/benduong2001/Food-Recommendation/blob/main/src/visualizations/visualization_notebook.ipynb)
+* To see more examples of these restaurant/user "sub-groups" and their "most distinctive keywords", scroll to the [bottom half of the visualization notebook in the github repo](https://github.com/benduong2001/Food-Recommendation/blob/main/src/visualizations/visualization_notebook.ipynb)

 ### **Prediction Modeling: Binary Classification**